KSwaviman/Social-Dynamics-Project/README.md

-# Exploring the Impact of Context and Personality on Student Mood: A machine Learning Approach
+# Exploring the Impact of Context and Personality on Student Mood: A Machine Learning Approach

 ***Abstract*** - This study aims at understanding the relation between various factors and a student's mood and how their personality traits affect this relation.Data used for this study